 Extended time (out of class) - An accommodation which allows students an extended period to complete work.
 Students with this accommodation must communicate with their faculty if they plan to use this accommodation ahead of time and provide a reasonable time frame to complete their work.

-Use of a F/M system - An F/M system allows for students who are hard of hearing a mechanism to amplify the main speaker's voice and lessen extraneous noise.
+Use of an F/M system - An F/M system allows for students who are hard of hearing a mechanism to amplify the main speaker's voice and lessen extraneous noise.
 This is typically used in large lecture venues or a high population.
-The DRC provides a student with this device and notifies/trains faculty who may need to use the device.
+The Center provides a student with this device and notifies/trains faculty who may need to use the device.

 Consideration for class participation - Students will be able to elect when they contribute to class discussion or participation; no unsolicited participation including reading aloud in class.
 Students can be asked to participate on a specific day with advanced notice.